Acoustic trauma is injury to the hearing mechanisms in the inner ear. It is due to very loud noise.

 Prevention of Acoustic trauma

-- Wear protective ear plugs or earmuffs to protect against damage from loud equipment.
+- Wear protective ear plugs or earmuffs to prevent hearing damage from loud equipment.

-- Be aware of risks connected with activities such as shooting guns, using chain saws, or driving motorcycles or snowmobiles.
+- Be aware of risks to your hearing from activities such as shooting guns, using chain saws, or driving motorcycles and snowmobiles.

 - Do not listen to loud music for long periods of time.